 To apply for a deferral, you first need to be enrolled at Hamilton by having submitted your enrollment deposit by May 1.
 (If knowing whether your deferral request is likely to be approved is a factor in your decision to choose Hamilton, you are welcome to contact us in advance of submitting your deposit to discuss your potential options.)

-Once enrolled (or concurrent with submitting your deposit), you should email Hamilton’s Dean of Admission, T. Peaches Valdes (firstname.lastname@example.org), with your reasons for requesting to defer your admission and your proposed plans for the gap year.
+Once enrolled (or concurrent with submitting your deposit), you should email the Admission Office (firstname.lastname@example.org), with your reasons for requesting to defer your admission and your proposed plans for the gap year.
 All requests must be submitted by June 1.
 The admission committee will consider requests and get back to you by mid-June.